QueenieCplusplus/Android_Review_8/README.md

                  // TODO
                  // for-in loop
-                 // use the data class called allGraminWatch
+                 // use the data class called allGramin3C
+                 // retrieve the gramin3C data by creating a varibale calling allGramin3C[0]
+                 // see Anroid_Review_7

             }